Second Born electrons, born again seamen: Charge transfer collisions and Born approximations

-The Born approximation goes back a long way, to Oppenheimer and Born who also developed alongside the probability interpretation of the wave function that is central to quantum physics.
+The Born approximation goes back a long way, to Born who also developed alongside the probability interpretation of the wave function that is central to quantum physics.
 It is essentially a perturbative approach and dominates to this day in quantum scattering in all areas of physics.
-Given the much greater complexity of calculating the second order term both analytically and numerically, most calculations are in the first Born which is itself referred to as the Born approximation.
-For aspects of the Born approximation, its early history and use by pioneers such as Bohr and Bethe, see Sec.
-I of a review \cite{ref8}.
+The related work of Born and Oppenheimer dominates molecular physics, exploiting the very different velocities and therefore time scales of electronic and nuclear motions in a molecule to separate the treatment of them.